JMRI® is...

 PanelPro™

-Designing and Operating CRT based CTC control panels that reflect the real-time state of your railroad and let you control it - almost like a Prototype dispatcher!
+Design and Operate control panels that reflect the real-time state of your railroad and let you control it

 Cool Uses